 Each of the points mentioned above forms part of a squint eye test.
 It may take more than 15-30 minutes to do this part of the examination.

-Eye Solutions can be considered as one of the best eye hospitals in India for squint treatment because we not only have a best squint specialist in Mumbai but also pediatric optometrists, pediatric anesthetists and a team that is tuned to treat children and also assist families whose children undergo surgery.
+Eye Solutions can be considered as one of the best eye hospitals in India for squint treatment because we not only have the best squint specialist in Mumbai but also pediatric optometrists, pediatric anesthetists and a team that is tuned to treat children and also assist families whose children undergo surgery.

 Squints should be treated early so that it is most effective.
 Different types of treatments are available including the use of glasses, eye exercises, and surgery of the eye muscles.